KxSystems/docs/docs/wp/iterators/index.md

 <small>_Each Both_</small>
 </div>

-With a binary iterable, the iterator is sometimes known as _each both_.
+With a binary value, the iterator is sometimes known as _each both_.
-You can think of it as a zip fastener, applying the iterable between pairs of items from its arguments.
+You can think of it as a zip fastener, applying the value between pairs of items from its arguments.

 ```q
 q)2 0 1 -2 rotate' x